Yosimaril/Komiku/README.md

     <h2>Overview</h2>
   </header>
   <p>
-    Memorimage is a memory-based game application that challenges users to remember and identify images shown in sequence.
-It provides a simple yet engaging user experience with features like player profiles, real-time scoring, and persistent high scores.
+    Komiku is a feature-rich comic reading application that provides a seamless experience for users to discover and enjoy comics.
+It includes functionalities such as user registration, comic categorization, chapter-based reading, and a community interaction system through comments and ratings.
   </p>
   <p>
-    The project is built using Flutter, demonstrating state management, local data persistence with SharedPreferences, and custom UI components with smooth animations.
+    The project is built using Flutter for the mobile app and a PHP-based backend, demonstrating a full-stack integration with state management and real-time data fetching.
   </p>
   <p align="right"><a href="#readme-top">Back to top</a></p>
 </section>